top of page

 Suitable for: landscaping walls, boundary walls, driveways

-Cut height limitations: 2.0 meters depending on site conditions
+Cut height limits: 2.0 meters depending on site conditions

 1. Auger holes